theobald-software/kb.theobald-software.github.io/content/_yunio/networking.md

 ### Microsoft On-Premises Data Gateway
 If the caller is one of the cloud services that is supported by the [on-premises data gateway](https://docs.microsoft.com/en-gb/data-integration/gateway/service-gateway-onprem), requests to the yunIO server can be forwarded to the yunIO server through that gateway.
-The yunIO server can be protected from requests from untrusted sources using connection roles of the on-premises data gateway.
+The yunIO server can be protected from requests from untrusted sources using connection roles of the on-premises data gateway.<br>
+Make sure that:
+- the connectivity requirements from Microsoft are met, see [Adjust communication settings for the on-premises data gateway](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-communication).
-Make sure that the gateway and power platform region settings are identical, see [Check if the gateway is in the right region](https://docs.microsoft.com/en-gb/troubleshoot/power-platform/power-automate/check-if-gateway-is-the-right-region).
+- the gateway and power platform region settings are identical, see [Check if the gateway is in the right region](https://docs.microsoft.com/en-gb/troubleshoot/power-platform/power-automate/check-if-gateway-is-the-right-region).

 In this scenario it is not necessary to change firewall rules of the yunIO/SAP network to allow incoming requests from other networks.
 Only outgoing requests from the yunIO/SAP network to Azure must be allowed.

 1. The on-premises data gateway connects from yunIO/SAP network to Azure, establishes the secure tunnel.
 2. a) The caller makes a request to the yunIO server via gateway resource.<br>